-Students are required to meet with an advisor to identify which plan of study they will complete.
-This plan must be signed and posted on Taskstream prior to starting the second semester of studies.
+Students should meet with an advisor to identify which plan of study they will complete.
+This plan must be posted on Taskstream prior to starting the second semester of studies.
 Students are encouraged to meet with their advisors to address any questions and assist in your academic planning.